ShinuMathew/mindtickle-assessment/README.md

 * Import into the IDE of your preference and build the project.
 * Setup lombok plugin in your IDE.
 You can install the plugin from market place in eclipse and Plugins tab in IntelliJ.
 * Install allure node package using npm - `sudo npm i -g allure-commandline`.
-* Run install-hooks.bash to install pre-commit hook for unit testing `sh install-hooks.sh`.
-* Run `mvn clean install -DskipTests=true` to install dependencies
+* Run the build.sh which will clean install all dependencies and also install the `pre-commit hooks` for unit tests
 * To run test ` mvn test -DsuiteXmlFile=service-test.xml`
+* The code coverage for

 ## FRAMEWORK SPECIFICATION

 * Core framework is built over an http client library `RestAssured`, a library commonly used for writing tests for Restful API's.
 * `RequestBuilder` provides a wrapper to create request in a simplified manner.
 RequestBuilder uses `Builder pattern`.
-* Request and response constructions are done using object serialisation and deserialisation.
-We are using `Jackson` library for this purposes.
+* Request and response constructions are done using object serialisation and deserialisation with the help of `Jackson` object mapper.
-* The object POJO classes all implement builder pattern at runtime using `Lombok`.
+* The POJO classes all implement builder pattern at runtime using `Lombok`.
-* To run unit tests : `mvn test -DsuiteXmlFile=unit-test.xml`
+* `MTTestFramework` acts as the base for the all the entities in the framework.
+* `BaseTest` is the entry point for tests.
+* `Service` classes are responsible for only building the request context, making request and returning a response.
+    ```java
+    public Response createUserWithArray(String requestBody) throws Exception {
+		log.info("Calling createUserWithArray...");
+		Endpoint endpoint = this.configHelper.getServiceEndpoint(this.serviceConfig, MTServiceEndpoint.CREATEUSER);
+		RequestSpecification request = reqBuilder.builder().setBaseURI(this.protocol + "://" + this.host)
+			.setEndpoint(endpoint.getPath()).setHeaders(defaultHeaders).setBody(requestBody)
+			.setMethod(endpoint.getMethod()).buildRequest();
+		return reqBuilder.sendRequest(request);
+	}
+    ```
+* `TestHelpers` are responsible for calling managers, data providers, assertions managers and payload serialization/deserialzation.
+* `DataProvider` is responsible for providing data to the test helper.
+* `EntityMapper` is used for payload serialization/deserialzation.
+* `DataDrivenmanager` is responsible to load the data from test-data source.
+Currently implemented for excel.
+* All assertions are made via `AssertionManager`
+* Tests are written in their respective test classes and the test suites are maintained testng xml configs.
+* We can run single or multiple tests from the suite using their test caseId. `TestTransformerListener` helps identify and execute selected cases.
+* The request contexts are maintained in the config.xml file. `ConfigManager` is responsible for the providing the configs to the service class and test helpers.
+* `Allure reports` are generated for each test run and it provides a detailed html report.
+* `UnitTests` are maintained in a separate suite and the suite is triggered on every commit using `git pre-commit hook`
+* Code coverage report is generated using `JaCoCo plugin`

+## Test case files :
+* `src/test/java/mtapitest/tests/user/UserHappyPathTests.java` contains all happy path smoke tests for user endpoint.
+* `src/test/java/mtapitest/tests/user/UserNegativeTests.java` contains all negative tests for user endpoint.
+* `src/test/java/mtapitest/tests/user/UserDataDrivenTest.java` contains a data driven test case to test CRUD operations on user endpoints.
+* `src/test/java/mtapitest/tests/pet/PetHappypathTests.java` contains all happy path smoke tests for pet endpoint.
+* `src/test/java/mtapitest/tests/user/PetNegativeTests.java` contains all negative tests for pet endpoint.